 After dinner, we again went to Parakultural Salon Canning around 11pm.
 Tina had booked a taxi dancer for two hours.
 Last time, it was heaven here; tonight not so much!

 I think it was Martin, the taxi dancer, who had previously warned us that pre- and post-2am Parakultural were really two different milongas, and this was indeed the case.
-Steph and I danced one tanda together, and Steph danced with one American leader, and that was it.
-Very few people looking outside of their group of mates, and the few cabeceos we could manage were declined.
+Very few people looking outside of their group of mates, and the few cabeceos I could manage were declined.

 But more generally, this is of course tango.
 Even if you are at exactly the same milonga at exactly the same time on exactly the same day, it can be heaven one time and, well, nothing the next.